Money Transmission Licensing

 - What Is a Money Transmitter?

 - A money transmitter is a business that transfers money on behalf of others, receives money for transmission, or sells or issues payment instruments.
 This includes traditional money transfer services, payment processors, digital wallet providers, and many fintech platforms.
+For a company-type by company-type breakdown of who typically needs the license, see /who-needs-a-money-transmitter-license.

 - How Much Does a Money Transmitter License Cost?